sagnik92/Center-of-Gravity/README.md

 Center-of-Gravity
 =================

-Finds out the center of gravity (C.G.) of a gray image (matrix structure containing binary values only) and replaces each cell containing a binary '1' with the equivalent distance from the C.G.
+Finds out the center of gravity (C.G.) of a binary image (matrix structure containing binary values only) and replaces each cell containing a binary '1' with the equivalent distance from the C.G.

    The following C code performs the the functions :-